AuthMe/AuthMeReloaded/docs/config.md

     mySQLlastlocPitch: pitch
     # Column for storing players uuids (optional)
     mySQLPlayerUUID: ''
+    # Column for storing the Mojang UUID of premium players
+    # (null if premium mode is off for this player)
+    mySQLColumnPremiumUUID: premium_uuid
     # Overrides the size of the DB Connection Pool, default = 10
     poolSize: 10
     # The maximum lifetime of a connection in the pool, default = 1800 seconds